Meet the 2024 presidential candidates

-His campaign pitch: Biden vowed in a launch video to protect "personal freedom," such as access to abortion, voting rights and Social Security.
-He presented Trump as a threat to America — and said that he is equipped to take him on.
-He's touted legislative wins on infrastructure, the environment and semiconductors.
+His campaign pitch: Biden, 81, vows to protect abortion, voting rights and Social Security.
+He presents Trump as a threat to America — and says that he is equipped to take him on.
+Biden's touted legislative wins on infrastructure, the environment and semiconductors.

 Former President Donald Trump

 His campaign pitch: The former president has repeated false statements that the 2020 election was stolen and casts himself as the victim of overzealous, politically motivated prosecutors.
-His campaign speech emphasized similar themes to his previous bid, including focusing on border security, the economy and crime.
+His campaign emphasizes border security, the economy and crime.

 Florida Gov. Ron DeSantis

-His campaign pitch: Widely considered Trump's most serious challenger in the Republican primary, DeSantis is building his campaign around many of his legislative successes in the Sunshine State centered on a far-right cultural agenda on race, gender and education.
+His campaign pitch: DeSantis, 45, is building his campaign around many of his legislative successes in the Sunshine State centered on a far-right cultural agenda on race, gender and education.

 Former Arkansas Gov. Asa Hutchinson

-His campaign pitch: The two-term governor of Arkansas said that the country is facing "one of the most unpredictable political environments" he's ever seen, presenting himself as the candidate that exhibits "consistent conservatism."
+His campaign pitch: Hutchinson, 73, is a vocal Trump critic who says the former president should drop out of the race.
+Hutchinson said that the country is facing "one of the most unpredictable political environments" he's ever seen, presenting himself as the candidate that exhibits "consistent conservatism."